 - Which search terms aren’t getting any results?

-- What type of community member is searching for a term?
+- What type of member is searching for a term?

-With these questions answered, you can create content that gives community members answers to their questions.
+With these questions answered, you can create content that gives site members answers to their questions.

 - To add and remove reports from the dashboard, go to Settings.
-In the row for the Search dashboard, make sure you have the Community Search Dashboard 2.0 selected.
+In the row for the Search dashboard, select Community Search Dashboard 2.0.
 If you don’t see it in the list of available dashboards, download or upgrade to the latest Community Management package from AppExchange.

-- In the Search dashboard row, click Edit Dashboard.
+- To further modify how the search dashboard looks, click Edit Dashboard.

 - To add a report, switch from the Components tab to the Data Sources tab.
-The search reports are in the Communities Reports folder.
+Expand Reports then select and expand the Communities Reports folder.

-- Type search or autocomplete (1) in the Quick Find box to find the reports included in the Community Search Dashboard.
+autocompletein the Quick Find box (1).
 Drag the report you want to add from the Reports column to the spot you want in the dashboard area (2).